 While it may be tempting to lock down your environment and restrict access to features, he recommends taking a holistic approach to governance instead.

-What do your users need in order for them to work with files in Microsoft 365?
-What rules do you need to put in place to support your users at an organizational or compliance level?
+What do your users need for them to work with files in Microsoft 365?
+What rules do you need to implement to support your users at an organizational or compliance level?
 And how should you empower your users to do their best work without being restrictive?

-Start by forming a governance steering committee that includes stakeholders from across your organization (not just IT!) and that meets regularly to discuss risks, governance strategy, end-user training, and any steps you need to take to keep data secure in your organization’s intranet.
+Start by forming a governance steering committee that includes stakeholders from your organization (not just IT!) and meet regularly to discuss risks, governance strategy, end-user training, and any steps you need to keep data secure in your organization’s intranet.